How Does Netflix Make Money: Netflix Business Model, How Netflix Works, & Revenue Analysis

-So you could watch your favourite content online in a lawful manner, Netflix needs to shell out money to procure the right of content produced by others .
+So you could watch your favorite content online in a lawful manner, Netflix needs to shell out money to procure the right of content produced by others.

 2. Creation Cost

-Netflix Originals came in 2013, and had the goal of avoiding permitting costs while producing original content of its own with its exclusive rights.
-Huge amount of money is spent every year to create content under the label of Netflix Originals.
+Netflix Originals came in 2013 and had the goal of avoiding permitting costs while producing original content of its own with its exclusive rights.
+A huge amount of money is spent every year to create content under the label of Netflix Originals.

 3. Cost of Promotion

-Netflix isn’t the only content producing platform on web.
+Netflix isn’t the only content-producing platform on the web.
 It competes with numerous n players like – Amazon Prime, Hotstar, Hulu, etc., and that needs big advertising campaigns on a regular basis.

 4. Innovative Work Cost

-Netflix is an excellent financial specialist in innovative work office.
-This office is the direct reason why this giant has made it so far, and continues to drive big time with its membership based business model.
+Netflix is an excellent financial specialist in an innovative work office.
+This office is the direct reason why this giant has made it so far and continues to drive big-time with its membership-based business model.

 5. Innovation and Improvement Cost

 A large number of users stream Netflix at any given time.
-To deliver smooth experience to every single one of them, the entertainment provider partners with Internet Service Provider (ISP) of these users.
+To deliver a smooth experience to every single one of them, the entertainment provider partners with the Internet Service Provider (ISP) of these users.
 This partnership costs a whole lot of money to keep things going like they are.
-Other costs involved for improvement purposes include costs associated with outlining application for new gadgets, and other infrastructural costs.
+Other costs involved for improvement purposes include costs associated with outlining applications for new gadgets and other infrastructural costs.

 6. General and regulatory cost

-This includes all other business overhead charges like human resources management, association charges, and other organisational costs.
+This includes all other business overhead charges like human resources management, association charges, and other organizational costs.

 Netflix Business Model Canvas